-The campus has committed to reducing energy use, not only to reduce costs, but to meet the goals set for carbon reduction in our Climate Action Plan.
+The campus has committed to reducing energy use, not only to reduce costs, but to meet the goals set for carbon reduction in our Climate Action Plan (PDF).

-The campus has embarked on an aggressive approach to become more energy efficient in many areas.
-The central steam heating plant, which consists of a number of older inefficient natural gas fired boilers, is in the process of being phased out and replaced with individual natural gas fired condensing boilers in each of the buildings on campus.
+SUNY Cortland is doing everything it can to become more energy efficient in many ares.
+We are in the process of phasing out inefficient natural gas fired boilers and replacing them with individual natural gas fired condensing boilers in each of the buildings on campus.
 These "Satellite" boilers are over 90 percent efficient and are projected to reduce the consumption of natural gas by 20 percent per year.
+Check out some of our other energy related projects.

 Many of the existing buildings on campus have also been retrofitted with new highly efficient HVAC systems, energy efficient windows and re-insulated to today's modern standards.